shakingkelly/backslash/README.md

 Click "clear canvas" to remove all drawing history.
 Clicking "hide canvas" will result in removing all drawing history local to the file.
 When canvas is shown, dragging preview on the screen is disabled.
 Click "global canvas" to show the top-most layer and draw the relationships between different shown files.

+**Recorder:**
+Click play button to start recording.
+Click stop button to stop recording.
+Click download button to download the file (named 'Blah.webm').

+**Misc**:
+To hide any of the functions that don't appear on starting the app, just click again on whatever button that made it appear.

 ## Folder Structure
 ```